Jewel (singer): 1993–1997: Beginnings and Pieces of You

-Jewel was discovered by Inga Vainshtein in August 1993 when John Hogan, lead singer from the local San Diego band Rust, whom Vainshtein was managing, called to tell her about a girl surfer who sang at a local coffee shop on Thursdays.
-Vainshtein drove to The Inner Change with a representative of Atlantic Records, and after the show called Danny Goldberg, the head of Atlantic Record's West Coast operations, and asked him to pay for her demo, since at the time she was living in a van and lacked the means to record any of her own music.
-Vainshtein, who at the time was working as a Vice President of Productions at Paramount, went on to become her manager and was instrumental in creating a major bidding war that led to her deal with Atlantic Records.
-She continued to manage Jewel until the end of the first album cycle and shaped the path of the first five years of Jewel's career.
-Jewel's debut album Pieces of You was released under the eponym of Jewel, in 1995 when she was 21 years old.
-Recorded in a studio on singer Neil Young's ranch, it included Young's backing band, The Stray Gators, who played on his Harvest and Harvest Moon albums.
-Part of the album was recorded live at The Inner Change Cafe in San Diego, where she had risen to local fame.
+Jewel was discovered by Inga Vainshtein in 1993 when John Hogan, lead singer from the local San Diego band Rust, whom Vainshtein was managing, called to tell her about a girl surfer who sang at a local coffee shop on Thursdays.
+Vainshtein drove to The Inner Change with an Atlantic Records representative, and after the show called Danny Goldberg, the head of Atlantic's West Coast operations, and asked him to pay for her demo, since at the time she was living in a van and lacked the means to record any of her own music.
+Vainshtein, who was a Vice President of Productions at Paramount Pictures at the time, became her manager and was instrumental in creating a major bidding war that led to her deal with Atlantic.
+She continued to manage Jewel for the next five years.
+Jewel's performances at the Inner Change led to the first of several industry award nominations for the singer.
+At the third annual San Diego Music Awards in 1994, she won the award for Best Acoustic.

+Jewel's debut album, Pieces of You, was released in 1995 when she was 21 years old.
+Recorded in a studio on singer Neil Young's ranch, it included Young's backing band, the Stray Gators, who played on his Harvest and Harvest Moon albums.
+Part of the album was recorded live at the Inner Change Cafe in San Diego, where Jewel had risen to local fame.
 The album stayed on the Billboard 200 for two years, reaching number four at its peak.
 The album spawned the Top 10 hits "You Were Meant for Me", "Who Will Save Your Soul", and "Foolish Games".
 To promote the album, she toured as the opening act for Bauhaus frontman Peter Murphy on his 1995 North American tour in support of his album Cascade.
 Pieces of You eventually sold over 12 million copies in the United States alone.

 In the late 1990s, Mike Connell created an electronic mailing list for fans, known as "Everyday Angels".
-Although Jewel herself does not subscribe to this mailing list, she maintained communication with her EDA fans.
+Although Jewel does not subscribe to this mailing list, she maintained communication with her EDA fans.
 On July 18 and 19, 1996, she gave a two-day concert known as "JewelStock" at the Bearsville Theatre.
 Jewel allowed the concert to be taped, and fans circulated the concert without profit.